donseba/go-htmx/README.md

 	// Example usage of Swap
 	trigger := htmx.NewTrigger().AddEvent("event1").AddEventDetailed("event2", "Hello, World!")

-	h.TriggerWithObject(swap)
+	h.TriggerWithObject(trigger)
 	// or
-	h.TriggerAfterSettleWithObject(swap)
+	h.TriggerAfterSettleWithObject(trigger)
 	// or
-	h.TriggerAfterSwapWithObject(swap)
+	h.TriggerAfterSwapWithObject(trigger)

 	_, _ = h.Write([]byte("your content"))
 }
 ```

+---

 ## utility methods

 ### Notification handling
-comprehensive support for triggering various types of notifications within your Go applications, enhancing user interaction and feedback.
+Comprehensive support for triggering various types of notifications within your Go applications, enhancing user interaction and feedback.
 The package provides a set of functions to easily manage and trigger different notification types such as success, info, warning, error, and custom notifications.
 Available Notification Types

 - **Success**: Use for positive confirmation messages.